ericlau00/todo-list/README.md

 # todo-list

-A basic todo list app written with HTML5, CSS3, SQLite 3, and PHP 7.
+A basic todo list app written in HTML5, CSS3, JavaScript, SQLite 3, and PHP 7.

 ## Instructions